fakiusagili/fakiusagili/README.md

 ## Hi there 👋
-**umm maybe later i will elaborate this**
+umm maybe later i will elaborate this
 - 🎓 I'm a student.
-- 🔭 I’m currently working on my hobby operating system.
+- 🔭 I’m currently working on **nothing**.
 - 🌱 I want to learn Construct and Assembly.
 - 📫 How to reach me: